top of page

 ABOUT THE NOVELS

-Together these novels are set mainly from Rathdowney to Colinton with a few trips further afield and into the north.
+Together these novels are set mainly from Rathdowney to Colinton with a few trips further afield, to the Gold Coast , to Murgon to Moonie and into the north.
 Fiction, though written with an honest and raw view of the life lived by true country people on the land, there is everything from mustering to pulling calves, fencing to fires, rollovers to brawls at the dinner dance, murder, Rodeo's and much much more.

 Bessie, Millie, Joe,” he said.
 “Better go fetch them horses back.” …the rustle of leaves the clash of hooves over rocks and logs... four horses galloping towards them, a dog on each side and one behind.
 Down into the gully the horses raced before bounding up the bank... and jumping the slip rails.